ircashem/Avyukt/README.md

   * There are some payloads in the Framework which require NetCat as a listener

 What is Metasploit?
-  * Common man, You must be knowing about Metasploit
+  * Come on man, You must be knowing about Metasploit, I dont have to tell it!